ericoulster/Dashboard-Samples/README.md

 Some of them may require programs to run properly.
 PowerBI requires PowerBI Desktop.
 This file opens into an 'editor', and is the 'undeployed' version of the dashboard.

+To view dashboards properly, one needs to deploy them to Power BI service.

 2019-09-10: Uploaded Power BI Fortune 1000 Dashboard (v1.0).

 2020-05-03: Uploaded Power BI Fortune 1000 Dashboard (v2.0).